rppicomidi/usb_midi_host/README.md

 ## Software-based USB Host Port: Pico_PIO_USB Library
-The Pico_PIO_USB library, which works for both C/C++ and Arduino, uses the RP2040 PIO modules and CPU core 1 to to efficiently bit-bang a full-speed USB host port on 2 GPIO pins.
+The Pico_PIO_USB library, which works for both C/C++ and Arduino, uses the RP2040 PIO 0 and CPU core 1 to to efficiently bit-bang a full-speed USB host port on 2 GPIO pins.
 Adafruit makes a [RP2040 board](https://www.adafruit.com/product/5723) that uses this method for USB Host.
-I have not tested this software on the Adafruit board, but I think the example programs in this library should work on it.

 If you are not using the Adafruit or similar board, you need to wire up something yourself.
 Wire a USB A jack to the GPIO and